The Science and Art of Compassion in Healthcare

 Keen to understand what the action behaviour looks like beyond the data, I looked for those specifics - what was actually done.
 It was feeling known as a person, it was as simple as talking and getting to know the person in front of you.
 I think we feel challenged today with the time that we presume that is going to take.
 The evidence cited in the book from the US states that 56% of physicians do not believe they have the time for compassion.

-A study to look at the time challenge specifically found it can take less than a minute - 40 seconds.
+A study investigated how long it takes - addressing that very issue of time.
+It found it can take less than a minute - 40 seconds.
 The trial used a statement that stressed the sense of being there with the patient, the freedom to ask questions and the acknowledgement of how hard the situation was.
-I can't recall now how this was relayed in terms of authentic delivery and will dig back in that again now I'm recounting the example.
-It is the how as well as the what that makes a difference for me.
+I’m curious about how the statements were delivered and how you can control for delivery intent and perception, however, the point made is that it doesn’t take as long as we think it does.
+Personally, a smile is a good start.

 The book presents evidence on the cost implications, that compassionate care leads to fewer investigations and referrals and lower charges.
 The evidence here was all based on the US healthcare system, so you get to choose to extrapolate those to a different system or not.

-Compassionate care improves patient self care, so patients have better outcomes because they take care of themselves, take medications due and generally following advice.
+Compassionate care improves patient self-care, so patients have better outcomes because they take care of themselves, take medications and generally follow advice.
 The authors also argue that a lack of compassion is a threat to patient safety, depersonalising care misses elements when assessing a patient and also increases the chance of medical error.

 Stephen Trzeciak seeks to answer the question - does compassion matter?
 He concludes that it makes a difference even when it can't make a difference - those tragic moments when we can't change the outcome.
 Compassion matters for patients, for patient care and for those who care for patients.

 The Compassionomics website has a page of media links, including a book review and a podcast.
 It's worth checking out the podcast for the commentary and feedback.
-I like to find those that aren't impressed or as sold on an idea as they challenge thinking and ask good questions.
+There are colliding perspectives that challenge the thinking and ask good questions.

 Katie Quinney